 Now Labor Needs To Build.

-- In May this year Andrew Hastie delivered $253 million to extend the Tonkin Highway south, connecting to the South West Highway south of Mundijong Road.
+- In May 2018 Andrew Hastie delivered $253 million to extend the Tonkin Highway south, connecting to the South West Highway south of Mundijong Road.

 - Money was exclusively set aside in the Federal Budget for this project.